jdprichards/jdprichards/VideoPages/NormalizeVectors.md

 <br>

 <p style="font-size:18px;color:DarkRed">
-Click here to go to my next explainer video about the
+Click here to go to my next explainer video about the:
 <a href="DotProduct.html">Dot Product</a></p>